 Drivers with a greater number of points on their license will need close monitoring to minimize the risk of additional penalties which could move them into a higher risk insurance category.

 4. Monitor through software technology

 There is a range of supporting technology available to hat can help to improve your accident rate, which will help in reducing your fleet insurance cost.

 On-board vehicle telematics and dashboard cams can evidence how your vehicles are being used in the real world.
 They provide data evidencing which drivers are most likely to speed regularly and brake suddenly, for example, and even help to establish who was at fault in an accident.

-Outside the vehicle, fleet information management systems provide a comprehensive solution that can enable you to gather information and analyze it in a thorough and useful manner, creating relevant reports for both you and your insurer.
+Outside the vehicle, fleet accident management software provide a comprehensive solution that can enable you to gather information and analyze it in a thorough and useful manner, creating relevant reports for both you and your insurer.